-- (i) Whether the subjective intent of the person exercising such patent rights is malicious (for instance, whether the sole purpose of the exercise is to cause harm to the other party);39 - (ii) Whether objectively the exercise of such patent rights is malicious
+- (i) Whether the subjective intent of the person exercising such patent rights is malicious (ex.
+"Schikane") - (ii) Whether objectively the exercise of such patent rights is malicious

 The subjective and objective aspects of the infringement of the patent rights should also be considered in order to comprehensively determine whether the "abuse of right" principle should apply.